-Refer to figure B. The results for mining, and electricity, gas and water utilities provide a benchmark for contractors to aspire to.
-These benchmarks have been set by other service-oriented industries, rather than the manufacturing industry, so contractors should identify more with them.
+The results for mining, and electricity, gas and water utilities, provide a benchmark for contractors to aspire to.
+That these benchmarks have been set by other service-oriented industries, rather than the manufacturing industry, should increase contractors" identification with them.